PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_adaptation.md

 Before incorporating the adaptation mechanisms in our BNG model, let's write out the reactions first.

 Start with MCP complexes.
 In the [phosphorylation tutorial](tutorial_phos), we identified two components relevant for reactions involving MCPs: a ligand-binding component `l` and a phosphorylation component `Phos`.
-The adaptation mechanism introduces two new additional reactions: binding with CheR, and methylation/demethylation by CheR and CheB.
+The adaptation mechanism introduces additional reactions: methylation by CheR, and demethylation by CheB.
+We also need to include the binding-dissociation with CheR because under normal conditions, most CheR are bound to MCP complexes [^Lupas1989].
 Thus we can introduce two additional components, `r` for CheR-binding, and `Meth` for methylation states.
-Note in our simulation, we will use 3 methylation levels, low, medium, and high because 3 methlytion states are most invovled in the chemotaxis to attractants [^Boyd1980].
+In our simulation, we will use 3 methylation levels, low, medium, and high because 3 methlytion states are most invovled in the chemotaxis to attractants [^Boyd1980].

 When writing the code for a reaction, we need to specify each species involved.
 To specify an MCP here, we will need to tell the program the exact state it is at, i.e., whether bound to a ligand, whether bound to CheR, whether phosphorylated, and which methylation state it has.
 Therefore, there are 2 · 2 · 2 · 3 = 24 possible states for an MCP.

-For the reaction of a ligand molecule bind to an MCP, we select the MCPs not bound to a ligand yet, that means 12 reactions for just ligand-receptor binding.
+When writing the reaction of a ligand molecule binds to an MCP, we select the MCPs not bound to a ligand yet, and there are 1 · 2 · 2 · 3 = 12 states that allow this binding reaction.

+When writing the reaction of a CheR molecule binds to an MCP, we select the MCPs not bound to a CheR yet, and there are 2 · 1 · 2 · 3 = 12 possible states.

+When writing the reaction of an MCP at methlylation state A gets methylated by a CheR molecule, the reaction rate also depends on whether the MCP is bound to a ligand molecule, so we have 1 · 1 · 2 · 1 + 1 · 1 · 2 · 1 = 4 reactions.
+Similarly an MCP at methlylation state B gets methylated requires us to specify 4 reactions.

+And we need to specify reactions for demethylation, phosphorylation, ...
+How can I debug if there is a typo...

-Do we actually need the 12 reactions?
+But do we really need that many reactions?
 When we model ligand-MCP binding, we don't care the MCP is phosphorylated or not, bound to CheR or not, or its methylation state.
 We only care about the reactive part - it is not bound to a ligand molecule yet.
 So our 12 reactions can simplify to 1 reaction rule: a free ligand molecule binds to an MCP that is not bound to a ligand molecule.
 Why is one rule enough?
 Recall in [Gillespie algorithm](/home_signal), the wait time before the next reaction and which reaction happen next only depends on the rate of all reactions in the system.
 The rate of ligand-MCP binding depends on the total concentration of free ligands and MCPs not bound to ligand, but not MCPs' other states.

-Similarly, if we were to specify each states in the reaction of MCP methylation by CheR, there are 8 possible reactions.
-However, the rate of methlylation only depends on whether the MCP is bound to ligand, and which methylation state it is currently at.
-Therefore, we actually only need 4 rules.
-The problem of specifying the states can be circumvented by representing reactions in local rules.[^Chylek2015]
+Similarly, when modeling MCP-CheR binding, we don't care anything except the MCP is not bound to a CheR molecule yet.
+The 12 possible reactions become 1 too.
+When modeling methylation, we only need 1 reaction for each combination of states that impacts the rate constant.
+No more worries about typing out dozens of lines of code that only differ by one word.
+The problem of specifying the states is circumvented by representing reactions in local rules.[^Chylek2015]

 As you might have realized, BNG takes advantage of such **rule-based modeling**.
 In our simulations, we will only worry about the components that are involved in a particular reactions, or influence the rate constant of that reaction.